What do you listen to while driving in your car?

-That is exactly how I utilize bird watching podcasts.
+That is how I utilize podcasts about birds!

-Seriously, once you start listening to the BEST birding podcasts below it will be hard to ever listen to the normal radio again.
+Seriously, once you start listening to the BEST birding podcasts listed below, it will be hard to ever listen to the radio again.

-Each of my favorite bird podcasts has its own unique style and personality.
-Some are short (~2 minutes) and some are as long as an hour.
+Each of my favorite shows has its own unique style and personality.
+Some are short (~2 minutes), and some are as long as an hour.

-This serves as my daily informational podcast about birds.
-A new episode is published EVERY DAY and they are short in length (each one under 2 minutes).
+Birdnote serves as my daily informational podcast about birds.
+A new episode is published EVERY DAY, and they are short in length (each one under 2 minutes).

-Most episodes focus on an individual species or family of birds and will highlight their unique or important features.
-It’s a daily reminder of how awesome and inspiring birds are!
+Most episodes focus on an individual species or family of birds and highlight their unique features.
+It’s a daily reminder of how impressive and inspiring birds are!

 The short episodes are both entertaining and educational.
 I look forward to starting every day with this birding podcast.

-This bird podcast is actually produced as a radio show and then made available as a podcast.
-Expect a 30-minute episode per week that is jammed full of information about birds and very entertaining.
+Talkin’ Birds is produced as a radio show and then made available as a podcast.
+Expect a 30-minute episode per week packed full of information about birds and very entertaining.